FinlayWilliams/V-Sim/README.md

 ## Home Screen:
 ![alt text](https://i.gyazo.com/7e4f2f6954523219aaf98c7fa2b9ec3b.png "Application Home Screen")

-This is the home screen, the interface reach when launching the application.
+This is the home screen, the interface reached when launching the application.
 From here, all saved IoT-SIS Model configurations can be accessed, as well as all of the features of the application.

 ## Configuration Inspect Screen:
 ![alt text](https://i.gyazo.com/eabae6418496adb92b8d9e98297d35de.png "Application Configuration Inspect Screen")